wenyinos/DeepSeekBalanceMonitor/README.md

 ### Direct Download

 Grab the latest executable from [Releases](https://github.com/SrtaEstrella/DeepSeekBalanceMonitor/releases).
-No Python required — just double-click to run.
+No Python required - just double-click to run.
 On first launch you'll be prompted to enter your API key.

 ### Requirements

-- Python build: Windows 10+, Python 3.10+
+- Py-Win: Windows 10+, Python 3.10+
-- Rust build: Windows 7 SP1+, 8.1, 10, or 11
+- Rust-Win: Windows 7 SP1+, 8.1, 10, or 11
-- macOS build: see `src/mac/`
+- Py-Mac: macOS 10.14+, Python 3.10+

 ### Run from Source (Python)